Meet R1, the water rescue robot transports 0.5 tons of goods

 On the outside, A-shaped case design enables R1 to meet fluid mechanics that reduces resistance and stabilizes the ride for passenger on the way.
 With reflective strips and red and yellow colors featured, it will just make R1 highly visible in over distances and in bad weather.

-With the remote control being able to control it to execute rescue operations in a distance of 700 meters, it means it can be deployed in a long distance missions.
+With the remote control being able to control it to execute rescue operations more than 1500 meters, it means it can be deployed in a long distance missions.
 In addition, moving in and out of rocks, debris and wrecks is of importance for the electric life-saving buoy.
 R1 can make such things come true in reverse, avoiding much trouble during rescue.

 As research and development in water rescue industry moves forward, there’s always something that can replace what was used before.
 R1, however, has come into our life and shown what it can do for those who are in need of help during urgent rescue missions by saving and transporting aid supplies.
 It will, no doubt, bring better development and future in our society.